 Those who are at higher risk include patients with an SVT in the lower extremity that is at least 5 cm in length; SVT proximal to the knee, especially within 10 cm of the saphenofemoral junction; the presence of severe symptoms; greater saphenous vein involvement; previous SVT/venous thromboembolic disease; active malignancy; or recent surgery.
 Based on the Cochrane review published in 2018, these patients should receive fondaparinux 2.5 mg/day subcutaneously for 45 days.

-This Cochrane review also evaluated topical and surgical treatments but noted that the data is too limited in regards to these treatments and their effects on venous thromboembolic disease, so further studies are recommended at this time.
-Rivaroxaban 10 mg daily for 45 days was found to be non-inferior to fondaparinux in the prevention of venous thromboembolic complications with a comparable safety profile in the SURPRISE trial.
-However, the Cochrane review did recommend further research on its use as well as the other direct oral factor-X or thrombin inhibitors.
+This Cochrane review also evaluated topical and surgical treatments but noted that the data is too limited regarding these treatments and their effects on venous thromboembolic disease, so further studies are recommended at this time.
+Rivaroxaban 10 mg daily for 45 days was found to be non-inferior to fondaparinux in preventing venous thromboembolic complications with a comparable safety profile in the SURPRISE trial.
+However, the Cochrane review did recommend further research on its use and the other direct oral factor-X or thrombin inhibitors.
 Additionally, it recommended further study on the use of nonsteroidal anti-inflammatory agents and low molecular weight heparins.

 In those patients who develop superficial thrombophlebitis from an infusion, multiple agents have been evaluated for treatment.
-Per the 2015 Cochrane review of this topic, there is no consensus recommendation on the safety, dose required, or duration of therapy for topical treatments, nonsteroidal anti-inflammatory agents, or systemic anticoagulation.
+Per the 2015 Cochrane review of this topic, there is no consensus recommendation on the safety, dose required, or therapy duration for topical treatments, nonsteroidal anti-inflammatory agents, or systemic anticoagulation.

-Practices in the United Kingdom suggest the use of compression stockings with or without additional therapies, but there is no current recommendation for or against their use in the United States of America.
+Practices in the United Kingdom suggest using compression stockings with or without additional therapies, but there is no current recommendation for or against their use in the United States of America.